OmKumar07/ResumeEnhancer/README.md

 -   [ ] **Recruiter Portal**: A dashboard for recruiters to screen multiple candidates efficiently.
 -   [ ] **Interactive Editor**: Enable users to edit their resume text directly on the platform and see the score change in real-time.
 -   [ ] **Advanced NLP Models**: Integrate more sophisticated models (like BERT) for deeper semantic understanding.

-This new `README.md` is much more focused on showcasing the project itself.
-Would you like me to create the separate `SETUP.md` or `INSTALL.md` file with the technical setup instructions now?